Scottish Larch Cladding

 Horizontal "shaped" cladding

 Supplied in Naturally durable Scottish heartwood Larch, these boards have been shaped, or profiled, so they can overlap and have a flatter profile.
-Please enquire about the profiles we have available.
+Please note this profile can only supplied depending on stock availability as it is cut from Air-dried stock. *Please enquire for availability*

 Boards are attached to vertical battens to ensure there is adequate ventilation between the wall and the cladding.
 Simple to install, the cost can be kept low because "off saw" unseasoned boards can be used.